Sign up for our mailing list

 When

-resolution digital image of the painting, and superior scans yield
+resolution digital image of the painting because superior scans yield

 first generation files.